ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 $ npm install --save-dev toml yamljs json5
 ```

-And below the configuration for the customization of the JSON parsing fror the modules:
+And below the configuration for the customization of the JSON parsing for the modules:

 ```